-Don’t feel like you have to cram all of these activities in on your mental health day.
+Don’t feel you have to cram all these activities on your mental health day.

 Listen to your body, and do what you think is best.

-If you have not been sleeping well and having body aches, maybe you sleep in and get a massage.
+If you have not been sleeping well and have body aches, maybe you sleep in and get a massage.

-If you are overwhelmed because all of these other tasks need attention, then tackle those!
+If you are overwhelmed because these other tasks need attention, then tackle those!

 “Mental health needs a great deal of attention.
 It’s the final taboo, and it needs to be faced and dealt with.” – Adam Ant

-You might be wondering if it would just be easier to call in and say you have a cold and can’t come in, and to be honest, you totally could.
+You might wonder if it would just be easier to call in and say you have a cold and can’t come in, and to be honest, you totally could.

 You shouldn’t have to, though.

-Any dialogue that we can foster about how mental health and physical health are essential parts of our overall health will help reduce the stigma around things that impact a great deal of us.
+Any dialogue we can foster about how mental and physical health are essential parts of our overall health.

-Norbert Juma, the lead editor at everydaypower.com, reminds us that “Without positive mental health, it will be almost impossible to realize your full potential, work productively, make a meaningful contribution to your community, or handle the stress that comes with life.”
+Norbert Juma, the lead editor at everydaypower.com, reminds us that “Without positive mental health, it will be almost impossible to realize your full potential, work productively, contribute meaningfully to your community, or handle the stress that comes with life.”